crbulakites/hum/README.md

 - Note Commands:

-  There are currently _88_ possible note commands corresponding to the keys on a standard grand piano.
+  There are currently _96_ possible note commands corresponding roughly to the keys on a grand piano.
 The note commands are formatted like so: `{note name}_{octave}`.
 If you set your key value to sharps, then these are the possible note names:

   `["Cn", "Cs", "Dn", "Ds", "En", "Fn", "Fs", "Gn", "Gs", "An", "As", "Bn"]`